 The Center Parcs concept is to provide short breaks in the forest, bringing families together and back to nature, with high quality accommodation, a range of outstanding leisure facilities and over 100 activities, stunning restaurants and all set within a protected and enhanced woodland environment.

 The latest Center Parcs village to open is Center Parcs, Woburn Forest, just a few miles from the Woburn Estate.
-Visitors to the Center Parcs Village in Woburn Forest can receive discounted entry to Woburn Safari Park and to Woburn Abbey and Gardens on presentation of a Center Parcs Woburn voucher, which can be collected from Guest Services and other locations across the Center Parcs village site*.
+Visitors to the Center Parcs village in Woburn Forest can receive discounted entry to Woburn Safari Park and to Woburn Abbey and Gardens on presentation of a Center Parcs Woburn voucher, which can be collected from Guest Services and other locations across the Center Parcs village*.

 Center Parcs guests can also book mid-week tee times (subject to availability) to play on one of Woburn Golf Club's Championship hosting golf courses during their stay at Center Parcs, Woburn Forest*.